 Privacy Badger and HTTPS Everywhere Aren’t 100% Solutions

-It’s worth making clear what threat model Privacy Badger and HTTPS Everywhere is meant to address.
+It’s worth making clear what threat model A way of narrowly thinking about the sorts of protection you want for your data.
+It's impossible to protect against every kind of trick or attacker, so you should concentrate on which people might...Read more Privacy Badger and HTTPS Everywhere is meant to address.
 Privacy Badger stops companies from compiling information on your browsing patterns — it only provides marginal protection from attackers who are trying to target you directly, like criminals, stalkers or governments.
-HTTPS Everywhere helps increase the level of encryption you use everyday, which does increase your protection against mass surveillance or someone spying on your web traffic, but it doesn’t encrypt all of your communications.
+HTTPS Everywhere helps increase the level of encryption A process that takes a message and makes it unreadable except to a person who knows how to "decrypt" it back into a readable form. you use everyday, which does increase your protection against mass surveillance or someone spying on your web traffic, but it doesn’t encrypt all of your communications.

 Think of them both as vitamins.
 They give most people improved protection on a daily basis, but if you’re suffering from a particularly serious attacker, you’ll need stronger medicine.